Mile Square Health Center (MSHC)

 Everyone deserves quality health care.
 The closer to home, the better.

-- Treat you with respect and listen to you.
+- Treating you with respect and listening to your concerns.

 - Make sure you know how to take care of yourself between visits, including how and when to take any medicine you might need.

 - Can help you find programs to help pay for medicine or other health costs, if needed.

 - Help improve the health of entire neighborhoods through health fairs and other activities.

 - Embracing the concept of "Evidence Based Practice" which aims for the best approach in healthcare.

 Mile Square-Main provides primary and specialty care services - including pediatrics, mammography services, and urgent care - to the neighborhoods surrounding the University of Illinois Hospital.

 Mile Square-Back of the Yards offers primary, preventative, and urgent care services, including pediatrics, to neighborhoods on Chicago's southwest side.